galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > ```
->    > AnnData object with n_obs × n_vars = 108952 × 5006
+>    > AnnData object with n_obs × n_vars = 10730 × 4761
 >    > ```
 >    >
->    > 840 objects in the unfiltered data had an area below 10 µm², but this filter removed only 478.
-Where did the other 362 go?
+>    > 47 objects have been removed for being smaller than 10 µm².
+Across the whole section the same filter removes 478.
+Why is the window so much cleaner?
 >    >
 >    > > <solution-title></solution-title>
 >    > >
+>    > > For the same reason the transcript filters barely bit: tiny segmentation fragments are concentrated at tissue edges and in the degraded necrotic zone, and this window contains dense, well-preserved tumour.
+A quality control threshold tuned on one region should not be assumed to transfer to another part of the same slide.
+>    > >
->    > > They had already been removed.
-Very small objects tend to carry very few transcripts, and the objects below 10 µm² had a median of only 13, so 362 of them failed the minimum-genes filter earlier.
-This is worth noticing, because it shows the two filters are not measuring independent things: the same fragments fail on both criteria.
-Reporting only one threshold would overstate how much that one contributes.
+>    > > Some fragments were also already gone.
+Very small objects carry very few transcripts, so the minimum-genes filter removes some of them before the area filter ever runs; the two criteria are not independent.
 >    > >
 >    > {: .solution}
 >    >